 One of the best ways to improve your language – especially, writing and verbal – is to make friends with native speakers.

 Since COVID-19 makes it hard for us to travel and generally socialize with other people the way we are used to, we need to look for other ways to interact.
-The good news is that in this globalized world, there is plenty of possibilities for meeting and connecting with people online.
+The good news is that in this globalized world, there are plenty of possibilities for meeting and connecting with people online.

 There are plenty of services to facilitate communication despite social distancing: WhatsApp calls, Hang-out meetings, Skype, Zoom – you name it!

-You can also try to search for the Facebook groups of Spanish-speakers in your city or home country to see if any of them are up for connecting and helping you with your Spanish.
+You can also try to search for the Facebook groups of Spanish speakers in your city or home country to see if any of them are up for connecting and helping you with your Spanish.

-I have also, beforehand, used Couchsurfing to connect with Spanish-speakers in my area.
+I have also, beforehand, used Couchsurfing to connect with Spanish speakers in my area.

-#4 Force yourself with the Spanish grammar
+Force Yourself with the Spanish Grammar

 However, there is no way around it!
 If you want to improve your Spanish you need to get the grammar right.